cgel/cgel.github.io/_posts/2016-5-3-Is_deep_learning_the_future_of_UAV_vision.md

 And of course Alphago, a go player that recently beat the go master Lee Sedol 4-1.
 A feat that was thought by many to be decades away.

 Very recently NVIDIA published a paper of an end to end steering system for a car.
-It showed a simple deep net — so simple that i was amazed — with only 70 hours of driving experience, running on a mobile GPU at 30 fps perform very well at driving on all kinds terrains and weathers.
+It showed a simple deep net — so simple that I was amazed — with only 70 hours of driving experience, running on a mobile GPU at 30 fps perform very well at driving on all kinds terrains and weathers.

-But aside from off the empirical success of deep learning, the reason i believe it is more promising than SLAMAP is that it has the capacity to understand all the things SLAMAP cannot.
-All of the inherent limitations of SLAMAP i previously mentioned don’t exist in a deep net.
+But aside from off the empirical success of deep learning, the reason I believe it is more promising than SLAMAP is that it has the capacity to understand all the things SLAMAP cannot.
+All of the inherent limitations of SLAMAP I previously mentioned don’t exist in a deep net.

 A deep net can learn to understand a dynamic world – tell the difference between a truck moving at 100 mph and at rest.
 And they can also learn meaningful semantics like: that snow powder is nothing to worry about, but that water is dangerous.
 And it can then learn how to use  this understanding